 List of Top Bioengineering Schools and Universities

 Learn about the best schools that offer degree programs in bioengineering.
-Find out about program options, school rankings and courses used to rank these schools.
+Find out about program options, school recognitions and courses used to rank these schools.

 Bioengineering School Overviews

-Top universities for studying bioengineering can be found all over the United States, but the two best are on opposite sides of the country.
+Universities with strong bioengineering programs can be found all over the United States, but the two best are on opposite sides of the country.
 Johns Hopkins University in Baltimore offers undergraduate and graduate program options in bioengineering, and the bioengineering Ph.D. program is a collaboration between its top-rated medicine and engineering schools.
 University of California - San Diego offers undergraduate and graduate bioengineering programs.
 Both schools are nationally ranked.

 1. Johns Hopkins University in Baltimore, Maryland

-Johns Hopkins University was ranked as having the top bioengineering program in 2010 and was named the 13th best national university for 2011 by U.S. News & World Report.
+Johns Hopkins University was ranked as having the top bioengineering program in 2014 and was named the 12th best national university for 2014 by U.S. News & World Report.
 The Whiting School of Engineering at John Hopkins University offers a Bachelor of Science (B.S.) in Biomedical Engineering with four areas of focus, including systems, cellular and tissue engineering, nanotechnology and computational biology.
-The curriculum includes thermodynamics, linear systems and molecular biology.

 Students earning the Doctor of Philosophy (Ph.D.) in Biomedical Engineering can specialize in cell and tissue engineering, bioinformatics, computational modeling, molecular and cell systems, medical imaging, systems neuroscience and cardiovascular systems.
 Ph.D. students are able to enroll in the School of Medicine during the first year of the program and take coursework in molecules and cells, physiology, neuroscience, human anatomy and immunology.